nicomitchell/nicomitchell.github.io/content/about.md

     aliases: ["about-me", "about", "contact"]
     author: "Nico Mitchell"
 ---
 I was born in New York City, NY and grew up in Louisville, KY.
-Right now I am working remotely on my second SAP Next Talent Rotation on a microservice testing framework.
+Right now I am working for Splunk as an infrastructure engineer on a new security product.
 I graduated in May 2020 from the University of Louisville with a BS in Computer Science and Engineering.

 I like contributing to open source projects in my free time.
 My favorite programming language is Go, but I've worked in C, C++, Python, and Java as well.